vhxs/digital-logic-stuff/notes.md

 - Switch for toggling between two modes: letting the clock run (default) and letting the user configure it
 - Two push buttons: one for incrementing the hour and another for incrementing the minute
   - These should do nothing if the user is not configuring the time
+- Use adders to increment the state?
+Or will the user pushing the button function as a clock signal?